longpractice/linux_kernel_index/mm/p.md

 # P

+## __pa()
+macro used by the kernel to convert linear-shifted-mapped virtual address to phycical memory address

 ## PAGE_ALIGN
 a standard macro that must be defined by each architecture(typically in page.h).
 It expects an address as parameter and "rounds" the address so that it is exactly at the start of the next page.

 ## PAGE_OFFSET
 the virtual address at which the kernel portion starts, since the physical memory is mapped to the virtual memory space of the kernel.
-For a limited range, the physical memory plus PAGE_OFFSET gives you the virtual memory of the memory for the kernel
+For a limited range, the physical memory plus PAGE_OFFSET gives you the virtual memory of the memory for the kernel.
+Normally in 3:1 user-space/kernel-space division for 4GB virtual mem space, it is 0xC0000000.
+You could set it differently, say 0x80000000 when it requires a large amount of memory for the kernel but little for the user processes, for example, network routers.

+## PAGE_SHIFT
+page size in terms of power of 2.
+So a 4k page size gives a PAGE_SHIFT of 12

 ## _PAGE_ACCESSED
 a flag in superfluous bit in PTE entry.
 It is set automatically by the CPU each time the page is accessed.
 The kernel regularly checks the field to establish how actively the page is used(in frequently used pages are good swapping candidates).
 The bit is set after either read or write access.